 Dirk Elsemann (* August 18, 1977 in Rhede/Westphalia)

-received his first organ lessons at the age of seven from Alfred Heinzel, Bocholt, and took up his first organist position at the Christuskirche, Bocholt, in 1989.
-From 1994 to 2000, he was organist at Heilig Kreuz, Bocholt.
-In 1994, he won first prize (organ improvisation) in the national "Jugend musiziert" competition.
-He attended master classes with Frédéric Blanc, Anders Bondeman, Helmut Deutsch, Mikko Korhonen, Jon Laukvik, Tomasz Adam Nowak, Peter Planyavsky, Jan Raas, and Daniel Roth.
-From 1997 to 2004, he studied church music in Düsseldorf and Berlin, graduating with an A-diploma.
+received organ lessons from the age of seven by church musician Alfred Heinzel (Bocholt).
+Elsemann was organist at various churches in Bocholt (1989–1991 Christ Church, 1991–1992 Our Lady's Church, 1993–1994 Sacred Heart Church, 1994–2000 Holy Cross Church).
+In 1994, he won first prize in organ improvisation at the national "Jugend musiziert" competition (Leipzig).
+He attended masterclasses with Frédéric Blanc, Anders Bondeman, Helmut Deutsch, Mikko Korhonen, Jon Laukvik, Tomasz Adam Nowak, Peter Planyavsky, Jan Raas, and Daniel Roth.
+From 1997 to 2004, he studied church music at the RSH in Düsseldorf and the HdK/UdK Berlin, graduating with an A-level diploma.
 His teachers included Stefan Schmidt, Leo van Doeselaar, Erwin Wiersinga, Paolo Crivellaro, Wolfgang Seifen, Raimund Wippermann, and Uwe Gronostay.
-1999 Winner of the Gottfried Schreuer Prize for artistic organ playing and improvisation in Düsseldorf.
-Since 2001, church musician at Heilig Kreuz/Berlin-Wilmersdorf.
-2005 Concert exam in organ improvisation with distinction.
-Since 2004, he has been reconstructing and expanding the romantic Steinmeyer-Elsemann organ in the Catholic Church Heilig Kreuz/Berlin-Wilmersdorf.
-2003 – 2021 Teaching position for liturgical organ playing and improvisation at the UdK Berlin.
-2008 – 2013 Teaching position for organ playing in worship at the Evangelical Church Seminar Berlin.
-2016 – 2024 Teaching position for organ improvisation at the HMTM in Hanover.
-2021 – 2025 Visiting professor, from 2026 full professor of liturgical studies.
-He studied organ playing and improvisation at the Berlin University of the Arts.
-Since 2014, he has been a member of the Archbishop's Church Music Commission in Berlin.
-His musical work is rounded out by concert appearances throughout Europe, as well as radio and CD recordings.
+In 1999, he won the competition for artistic organ playing and improvisation in Düsseldorf (Gottfried Schreuer Prize).
+Since 2001, he has been the church musician at the Catholic Church of the Holy Cross (Berlin-Wilmersdorf).
+In 2005, he passed the concert exam in organ improvisation with distinction.
+Since 2004, he has been reconstructing and expanding the romantic Steinmeyer-Elsemann organ (1927) at the Catholic Church of the Holy Cross (Berlin-Wilmersdorf).
+Lectureships in liturgical organ playing/church organ playing/improvisation at the Berlin University of the Arts (UdK Berlin) (2003–2021), at the C-Seminar of the Evangelical Church of Berlin-Brandenburg-Silesian Upper Lusatia (EKBO) (2008–2013), and at the Hanover University of Music, Drama and Media (HMTM) (2008–2024).
+Visiting professor from 2021 to 2026, and since 2026, professor of liturgical organ playing and improvisation at the Berlin University of the Arts.
+Appointed to the Archdiocese of Berlin's Church Music Commission by Cardinal Rainer Maria Woelki in 2014.
+He has performed in various European countries (Bulgaria, Denmark, France, Italy, Luxembourg, the Netherlands, Poland, Russia, Ukraine, Hungary, and Switzerland).
+His musical work is complemented by CD, radio, and television recordings.